Dazzoo/natours-frontend/README.md

 You can see production DEMO here: https://natours-frontend-c8da54608917.herokuapp.com

+# Features

+* **Tour Purchase**: Test this feature using the credit card number 4242 4242 4242 4242.
+* **User Profile Management**: This feature lets you manage your account details and change your password.
+* **Tour Details with Mapbox**: View the actual locations a tour will visit.
+* **Leaving and Editing Comments (Under Development)**: The frontend components for commenting and editing comments are still being developed.

 ## Getting Started

 To get started with the project locally, you can follow these steps: